The Best Essential Oils for Soap Making and How to Help Them 'Stick'

 I love woody, musky scents such as Patchouli and find it pairs beautifully with other scents such as sweet orange and really helps the orange scent hang on in there.
 Ylang Ylang is one of those scents I cannot bear in the bottle but it is incredibly versatile and long lasting in soap, use it with grapefruit and geranium for a beautiful long lasting scent just go easy on the Ylang as it will over power.
 2 parts grapefruit to 3 parts geranium and 1 part ylang ylang is a good start but you can tweak to suit your individual preferences..

 Tea tree and eucalyptus do well, lavender is not my favourite scent but I love it in so many different soap combinations, it is long lasting, blends with numerous other oils and is cheap compared with many.
 Do not be put off by the association of it appearing old fashioned, if in doubt try a lavender/peppermint mix and see what you think.

 Lemongrass, may chang and neroli are all good for a citrus blast, whilst I love grapefruit it is not good in soap, the scent is here today and gone tomorrow so you really need to pair it with something to anchor that scent right down, Ylang and geranium as above is good, or try Patchouli.
 I love it so much I refuse to give up on Grapefruit completely.

 Rosemary is another all time favourite, it is incredibly versatile, has a distinctive scent, lasts well and is economical.

-When deciding on your combinations you must bear in mind that firstly there are max permitted % allowed in soap (3% in the EU) but also that different essential oils have different limits themselves.
+When deciding on your combinations you must bear in mind that firstly there are max permitted % allowed in soap (3% in the UK/EU as a guide) but also that different essential oils have different limits themselves.
 Some can only be used in very small amounts.
-All of the above are safe at up to 3% of base oils (total essential oils not each) with the exception of peppermint which can only be used at 2%.
+Unfortunately this information is not readily available as it is also determined by combinations and total allergens in those combinations.